 Looking for great debatable topics?
 Try one of these quotes and concepts.
 They’re guaranteed to spark a lively discussion.

-Having a husband creates an extra seven hours a week of housework for women â¦ A wife saves men from about an hour of housework a week.
+This is one of the ultimate debatable topics.
+According to a University of Michigan study, having a husband creates an extra seven hours a week of housework for women… a wife saves men from about an hour of housework a week.

 Drug use and sexually transmitted diseases among American teenagers persist at alarming rates.
 And U.S. teens aren’t the scholars some of their international peers are.

 “We have to end adolescence as a social experiment,” Newt Gingrich writes in BusinessWeek.
 “We tried it.
 It failed.
 It’s time to move on … Children rapidly assuming the roles and responsibilities of adults would yield enormous benefit to society.”

 Students who finish high school a year or two early, the former House Speaker says, should qualify for a year or two of free college tuition.
 This is one of the most debatable topics concerning kids. so parents, don’t be surprised if you don’t agree.

 This is probably one of the most debatable topics in your circle of friends.
 “People started celebrating their birthdays by inviting friends out to dinner, typically at a moderately fancy restaurant (then splitting the tab and paying for the guest of honor),” John Swansburg writes in Slate.
 “Seems like a nice idea, the birthday dinner.
 It is not.
 It is a tedious, wretched affair.
 It is also an extravagantly expensive one.
 In these wintry economic times, we need to scale back.
 I hereby propose that the birthday dinner go the way of the $4 cup of coffee, the liar’s mortgage, and the midsize banking institution.”